bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 And some people tried to implement it and screwed up.
 So that's why we prefer to give the full truth, even though it's hardly readable.
 In the hope that if somebody really translates it from the paper without having too much background in crypto doesn't screw up entirely.
-So I think, I mean, I can, as I said, I can bring slides and try to explain it in the way I would explain, but I think if you, If you understand how a DC-net works, which I think you looked at last week, then I would approach CoinShuffle++ simply as a way to set up a DC-net?
+As I said, I can bring slides and try to explain it in the way I would explain, but I think if you understand how a DC-net works, which I think you looked at last week, then I would approach CoinShuffle++ simply as a way to set up a DC-net?
 And then if you look at the steps, As we also seen on your slides here, well, what do we need for DC-Net?
 We need shared symmetric keys.
 Okay, so in the beginning we do key exchange.